The young bloke from the Bush gets recognition in the City.

 2. Mention your connection to the Cygnet Football Club.

 TELSTRA will reward the club $25 or $50 depending on your deal.

 This is a great opportunity for the footy club particularly for those members that have access to the NBN via the fixed wireless option.
 For example 20 NBN connections generates the footy club with $1000.00.

 Other telephony deals outside the NBN also generate income .

-ROUND 2 Preview BY Gary Williamson Brighton v Claremont (Good Friday) Brighton stay at home for the second week in a row and will be looking to open their account for the season, however they face the inform Claremont on Read more...
+ROUND 8 PREVIEWS BY Gary Williamson Brighton v Huonville Brighton remain at home for the second week in a row and will be determined to grab another four points after last weeks fade out when they take on a struggling Read more...

 ROUND 7 REVIEW BY Gary Williamson East Coast 19.22.136 defeated Hobart 11.14.80 The East Coast Bombers remain firmly entrenched in the top four with a percentage boosting win in a comprehensive 56 point victory over an improving Hobart on their home Rea...

 ROUND 7 PREVIEWS BY Gary Williamson East Coast v Hobart The East Coast Bombers are back on their favoured home ground when they take on the improving Hobart Tigers and the Bombers will be looking to record a solid victory Read more...

 ROUND 6 REVIEW BY Gary Williamson Dodges Ferry v Cygnet – Dodges Ferry 24.27.171 defeated Cygnet 6.7.43 Dodges Ferry continued on their great form from last week with another dominant display eventually defeating a disappointing Cygnet by 128 points...